hellomoka/todoapp-js/README.md

 $ git config --global user.email "YOUR-HEROKU-ACCOUNT-EMAIL"
 ```

-Step 2 - Heroku Login (you'll be asked to cofirm your username and password to login)
+Step 2 - Heroku Login (you'll be asked to confirm your username and password to login)
 ```
 $ heroku login
 ```